logik360/PowerBI-CSharp/samples/webforms/get-started-web-app-asp.net/README.md

 	- Get the authentication code sent from Azure AD, and get the authentication token from the authentication code.
 	- call a Power BI REST operation using an Azure SD access token.

+To learn how to run the sample, see [Power BI web app sample](https://msdn.microsoft.com/en-us/library/mt186158.aspx).

 See complete [ASP.NET web app sample](https://msdn.microsoft.com/en-US/library/mt143610.aspx) article on MSDN.